fusioncharts/dev_centre_docs/fusiongrid/tutorials-fusiongrid/row-selection.md

 ## Prerequisites
 Before starting with the code, ensure that you have:

-- Downloaded and installed FusionGrid Server(link), and the server is running
+- Downloaded and installed FusionGrid Server, and the server is running

 ## Code
 There are two row selection modes, a single row select or multiple rows selection.